Epilepsy: Can I Become a Mother?

 - If both parents are carriers of genetically determined form of epilepsy - the risk increases, but slightly.

+Can you pass epilepsy to your child?
+Genetic factors may increase the risk of developing epilepsy if there's a family history of the condition.
 To fully understand the prospects, a woman may be assigned a genetic type test.
 This will more accurately determine the likelihood of transmission of the disease to the child.
 Taking folic acid a few months before the planned pregnancy can minimize the increased risk of fetal neural tube pathologies.

 Contraindications to carriage